Raizan/mocha-test-debug-helper/README.md

 - VS Code 1.85.0 or higher

+## Technical Details

+### AST-Based Parsing (v0.3.0+)

+The extension uses **ts-morph** (TypeScript compiler API) to parse code structure, providing:

+- **Accurate scope detection**: Uses AST parsing instead of regex/brace counting for reliable detection of `step`, `describe`, `test`, `before`, and `beforeEach` blocks
+- **Handles complex structures**: Correctly identifies scopes even with nested objects, function calls, and other complex code patterns
+- **Precise boundary detection**: Accurately determines scope start and end lines, preventing false positives (e.g., closing braces of nested structures won't be mistaken for scope boundaries)

 ## Known Limitations

 - The extension uses pattern matching to distinguish code from intentional comments when uncommenting.
-It only uncomments lines that match common code patterns (keywords, function calls, assignments, etc.)
+It only uncomments lines that match common code patterns (keywords, function calls, assignments, etc.).
+Natural language comments are preserved.
 - Works best with properly formatted and indented code
 - Assumes standard Mocha test structure with `describe`, `test`, `step`, `before`, and `beforeEach` blocks
+- For `step` functions, they must be wrapped in `await` (e.g., `await step(...)`) to be detected

 ## License